-- 4.5 million U.S. homes are at high or extreme risk from wildfires.
+- 4.5 million U.S. homes are at high or extreme risk from wildfires, with over 2 million in California alone.
 (Verisk)

-- Humans cause as many as 90% of wildfires.
+- Humans cause as many as 90% of wildfires, with the remaining 10% caused by lava and lightning.
 (U.S. Department of Interior)

 - 2020 wildfires in the U.S. caused $16.5 billion in damages, making it the third-costliest year on record; 2017 being the highest at $24 billion and 2018 a close second at $22 billion.
 These figures do not account for indirect damages, which experts estimate cost around $150 billion for the record-setting 2018 wildfire season.
 (Yale Climate Connections)